SSI - Blockchain Identity Possibilities

 • Financial verification: Proving you have sufficient funds without revealing your balance

-This is the future of privacy.
 Instead of showing your entire driver's license to prove you're over 18, you just prove that you're over 18.
 Instead of showing your bank statement to prove you can afford something, you just prove that you have enough money.
 It's like having a magic wand that can prove anything without revealing anything.

 New Business Models

-Blockchain technology is enabling new business models in the identity space:
+This new layered sytem permits as well new business models in the identity space:

 Identity as a Service (IDaaS) 2.0: Instead of storing user data, companies provide tools for users to manage their own identity data.